XCSP3: An Integrated Format for Benchmarking Combinatorial Constrained Problems: Constraints over Integer Variables

-The semantics is the following: an ordinary tuple $\tau$ is allowed by a constraint \gb{smart} $c$ iff there exists at least one row in the table of $c$ such that $\tau$ satisfies all restrictions imposed on the row.
-Currently, there are two forms of smart constraints that can be enforced to be (generalized) arc-consistent by a dedicated filtering algorithm: \begin{itemize} \item acyclic smart constraints \cite{MDL_smart} \item basic smart constraints \cite{VLDS_extendingBasic} \end{itemize}
+The semantics is the following: an ordinary tuple $\tau$ is allowed by an hybrid constraint \gb{extension} $c$ iff there exists at least one tuple in the table of $c$ such that $\tau$ satisfies that tuple, including all restrictions (if any) imposed on it.
+Currently, there are two levels of hybridisation that can be subject to a filtering algorithm (enforcing generalized arc-consistency): \begin{itemize} \item level 1 of hybridisation, where restrictions correspond to unary constraints only; referred to as basic smart constraints in \cite{VLDS_extendingBasic}; \item level 2 of hybridisation, where some restrictions correspond to binary constraints; referred to as acyclic smart constraints in \cite{MDL_smart}. \end{itemize}